Skip to main content

 • Preference to support organizations that serve individuals with a high Area Deprivation Index as illustrated via the Neighborhood Atlas - Mapping

-*A consortium (in the context of local food and nutrition services) refers to a collaborative network of diverse, entities that come together to achieve shared goals related to food access and nutrition.
-These entities work together to pool resources, knowledge, and expertise.
-A consortium must include one of more entities that meet the locally based ILOS provider definition as aligned in the MDHHS ILOS Policy Guide.
+*A consortium (in the context of local food and nutrition services) refers to a collaborative network of diverse, organizations that come together to achieve shared goals related to food access and nutrition.
+These organizations work together to pool resources, knowledge, and expertise.
+A consortium must include one of more organizations that meet the locally based ILOS provider definition as aligned in the MDHHS ILOS Policy Guide.

 Allowable Uses of Funds